-You can then tilt your portfolio to try to capture a reversion to the mean – that is, towards the average historical returns we saw above.
+You then tilt your portfolio to try to capture a reversion to the mean.
+That is, you invest presuming that asset classes will tend towards the average historical returns we saw above.

-I do this to some extent (I don’t currently hold any gilts, for instance) but I wouldn’t recommend it unless you’re sure you can avoid following the crowd, and you understand that poor calls could cost you money.
+I do this to some extent.
+But I wouldn’t recommend it unless you’re sure you can avoid following the crowd – and you understand your poor calls could cost you by actually reducing your returns.

 Wealth warning: There’s no proven method for forecasting long-term stock market returns.
-Studies have shown even the best predictive metric (the longer-term PE ratio) can only explain about 40% of future returns.
+Studies show even the best predictive metric (the longer-term CAPE ratio) only explains about 40% of future returns.

 But timing when reversion to the mean will happen is very different from just predicting it will happen someday.

 These things do tend to sort themselves out over time – even if such a reversion feels unthinkable at any given moment.

 Just look at the following table from the 2010 edition of the Barclays asset class report: